 Paper wasps, yellowjackets, and hornets all fit into the same category of wasp: social wasps.
 They all produce colonies every year with only the queen surviving winter.
-But despite their similarities, paper wasps, yellowjackets, and hornets differ in size, color, and where they build their nests.
+But despite their similarities, these pests differ in size, color, and where they build their nests.

-Even though wasps can be beneficial to your space by eating other pesky pests, they are still aggressive stinging insects.
+Wasps can be beneficial to your space by eating other pests.
+However, they are still aggressive stinging insects.
 There’s a good chance that if you’ve seen one flying around your yard or in your home, you don’t care if it’s a paper wasp, yellowjacket, or hornet… you just want it gone.
-However, knowing the difference between the three will help you get to the root of your problem… and then solve it!
+But knowing the difference between the three can help you avoid stings, get to the root of your problem, and then solve it!

-There are two categories of wasps: social and solitary.
+There are two categories of wasps: solitary and social.

-• The wasps that swarm around you at your barbeque are social wasps.
+- Social wasps are the wasps that swarm around you at your barbecue.

 Hornets, yellowjackets, and paper wasps are all social wasps.
 All three live in large colonies with one queen.
 They commonly have narrow wings that fold longitudinally, nests made of recycled wood fibers, and, of course, the ability to sting repeatedly.
-Although these wasps have traits in common, there are a few things that set them apart as well.
+Now that we’ve covered their similarities, let’s go over what sets these pests apart.

 Paper Wasps